Brave until the end, that is what Ruth Morrissey was.

-As Ruth battled a spreading cancer and took on a massive legal battle against the HSE and two US laboratories over her cervical smears, taken under the CervicalCheck screening programme, I got to know the woman as well as the litigant.
+As Ruth Morrissey battled a spreading cancer and took on a massive legal battle against the HSE and two US laboratories over her cervical smears taken under the CervicalCheck screening programme, I got to know the woman as well as the litigant.

-Ruth never wanted to be on the front pages and on the TV news, but she threw off the cloak of anonymity so that other women, those also battling with cervical cancer, would know clearly what was happening — that a young mother of one caught up in this CervicalCheck controversy and already fighting a relentless, nasty disease, was being dragged through the courts, something the then-taoiseach Leo Varadkar pledged would not happen.
+Ruth Morrissey never wanted to be on the front pages and on the TV news, but she threw off the cloak of anonymity so that other women, women also suffering from cervical cancer, would know clearly what was happening; that a 37-year-old mother of one caught up in this CervicalCheck controversy and already fighting a relentless nasty disease was being dragged through the courts, something the then taoiseach Leo Varadkar pledged would not happen.

-Little did the Morrisseys know then, that Ruth’s case would take so long and become a landmark action which students of law will learn about in the future.
+Little did the Morriseys know then that Ruth’s case would take so long and become a landmark action students of law will learn about in the future.

-There are commentators who talk about “the Morrissey case”, "the Morrissey Judgment", and the "landmark Supreme Court decision".
+There are commentators who talk about “the Morrissey case”, "the Morrissey Judgement" and "the landmark Supreme Court decision".

 We should not forget she spent most of her daughter’s seventh birthday sitting on the hard benches of the High Court in the Four Courts.

-Neither should we forget that this woman endured days when others took to the airwaves, talking coldly about her case and claiming that screening programmes in general were in jeopardy after the Morrissey High Court judgment.
+Neither should we forget that this woman endured days as others took to the airwaves talking coldly about her case and claiming screening programmes, in general, were in jeopardy after the Morrissey High Court judgement.

-She came to the Four Courts that first time last July in a pretty, flowery, summer dress.
-She didn’t wear a wig, and her head was bare after several sessions of chemotherapy.
+She came to the Four Courts that first time last July in a pretty flowery summer dress.
+She didn’t wear a wig, her head was bare after several sessions of chemotherapy.

 What she had to say was devastating.
-She wept in the witness box in the Four Courts as she recounted telling her daughter Libby, just seven years of age, of her cancer diagnosis.
+She wept in the witness box in the Four Courts as she told of telling her daughter, Libby, just seven-years-of-age of her cancer diagnosis.

-Ruth said she told Libby she could not promise she would not pass away, but she made a promise that she would fight as hard as she could.
+She said she told Libby she could not promise she would not pass away, but she made a promise she would fight as hard as she could.

-Paul broke down in the witness box as he told how at bedtime he had heard Libby ask her mother not to die.
+Paul broke down in the witness box as he told how at bedtime he has heard his daughter Libby ask her mother not to die.

-"You hear her at bedtime say 'Mammy, don’t die; don’t leave me'.
-It is devastating," he said.
+"You hear her at bedtime say 'Mammy, don’t die, don’t leave me'.
+It is devastating.

 "It is like a bad dream you can't wake up from.
-Just imagine if it was your wife, the love of your life — it seems to be one thing after another.
-It is heartbreaking, terrifying, and unimaginable."
+Just imagine if it was your wife, the love of your life, it seems to be one thing after another.
+It is heartbreaking, terrifying and unimaginable," he said.

 She also knew she was the unluckiest to have been one of the women caught up in the CervicalCheck nightmare.

-Ruth never took out her feelings about her bad luck on those around her.
+But Ruth Morrissey never took out her bad luck on those around her.